AdamDavidson1/4klift/docs/README.md

 ````

 Once the virtual machine is booted it will use `composer` internally
-to download dependencies and configure and autoloader.
-We do this
+to download dependencies and configure an autoloader.
+We perform this
-installation on the virtual machine to reduce the number on dependencies
+installation on the virtual machine to reduce the number of dependencies
 on a developer's individual workstation.
 This ensures everyone on the team
 has a common environment that meets the minimum requirements.